-My research project has been funded by the General Research Fund (GRF) by the University Grants Committee (UGC), the Hong Kong SAR, an internationally competitive annual funding scheme (2019-2021).
-I also completed two projects supported by the Faculty Research Grant in Hong Kong Baptist University.
-[Here is the list of my research projects]
+I was awarded two research grants from the General Research Fund (GRF) by the University Grants Committee (UGC), the Hong Kong SAR, a prestigious internationally competitive funding scheme.
+I have also completed a research project funded by the former Public Policy Research Funding Scheme (PPR) from the then Policy Innovation and Co-ordination Office (PICO) of the Hong Kong SAR Government.
+[Here is the list of my funded research projects]